 Where to stay on the North Rim

-Although only 10% of visitors to Grand Canyon National Park make it to the North Rim due to its isolated location, park lodging books up quickly, more than a year in advance.
+Although only 10% of visitors to Grand Canyon National Park make it to the North Rim due to its isolated location (and also making it feel more like an off-the-beaten-path national park experience), park lodging books up quickly, more than a year in advance.
 Accommodations are basic—log cabins with no telephones, television and very limited cell service.

 When Alan and I visited we were lucky enough to arrange a last minute booking in one of the Frontier cabins that included one double bed and one single bed with little space left over.
 Of course if we were campers, we could have stayed in the campground, if a reservation had been available (no hook-ups).

 But who cares about luxury lodging with a Grand Canyon view steps from the cabin?
 We walked the short path to Bright Angel Point to catch the sunrise before chowing down on an asparagus omelet in the dining room of the Grand Canyon Lodge.

 Designated a National Historic Landmark, the stone and timber building appears to melt into the environment.
 In the late afternoon, we sat on the lodge’s veranda overlooking the canyon waiting for a sunset show as the wind rustled through the trees to the click, click, click of camera shutters.

 We enjoyed the 15-mile drive along Cape Royal Rd. that ended at Cape Royal.
 Numerous stops along the way offered chances to get out of the car and walk to scenic overlooks.

 Hiking enthusiasts of all levels have plenty of options for hiking the North Rim, or choose from a variety of mule ride excursions.
 Die-hard adventurers can hike from rim to rim on multi-day excursions.